ExCALIBUR-NEPTUNE/NESO/examples/DriftReduced/README.md

 ### 2DHW

-The `2DHW` equation system and example are adapted from a Nektar++ proxyapp written by Dave Moxey for the NEPTUNE project.
+The `2DHW` equation system and example are adapted from a Nektar++ proxyapp written by Dave Moxey and Jacques Xing for the NEPTUNE project.
 The original source code and accompanying documentation can be found in the [nektar-driftwave](https://github.com/ExCALIBUR-NEPTUNE/nektar-driftwave) GitHub repository.

 The example can be run with